Udhayakumar-Velou/mlops-credit-risk/README.md

 # Credit Risk Modeling System for NBFC Loan Approvals

 ## Project Description
-This project implements an end-to-end Machine Learning pipeline for credit risk prediction using MLOps best practices.
-The objective is to design a clean, reproducible, and well-structured ML system that covers data ingestion, preprocessing, baseline model training, and version control.
+This project focuses on building a machine learning–based credit risk modeling system for loan applicants at a Non-Banking Financial Company (NBFC).
+The system analyzes historical loan and applicant data to predict the probability of loan default and classify applicants into different credit risk categories.

-The project emphasizes engineering quality, reproducibility, and clarity over model complexity, in alignment with the goals of the MLOps course.
+The project emphasizes a structured and reproducible approach to machine learning development, including data loading, preprocessing, baseline model training, and clear project organization.
+The solution is designed to be modular and scalable, allowing future integration of advanced modeling, deployment, and monitoring components.

 ---